Docents / Volunteers

 The application deadline is April 1, 2019.
 Applicants that meet all the requirements for the program will be invited for interviews via email.
 Interviews are on Saturday, April 27 and Sunday, April 28 from 11am to 2pm.
-If accepted, VolunTEENS will be given their volunteer assignments by June 2018.
-There are also two mandatory training days: Sunday, May 20 (9am to 4pm) and Sunday, June 3 (9am to 4pm).
+If accepted, VolunTEENS will be given their final volunteer dates after the second training day.
+The two mandatory training days are Sunday, May 19 (9am to 4pm) and Sunday, June 2 (9am to 4pm).
 ALL teens who are applying for the VolunTEEN Program must submit all paperwork at the same time and by the application deadline to be considered eligible.
 Returning VolunTEENS need to complete the application as well, but will be directed to an abbreviated version once they click on the application link.

 Applicants should electronically submit two (2) letters of recommendation from adults who know you well, such as a teacher or scout leader (not friends or family) with your application.
 Your recommendations should address the following: dependability, leadership abilities, ability to work with others, willingness to learn, and self motivation.